robinsmith-source/sdi/docs/chapters/04-server-initialization.md

 ## 2. Working with Cloud-Init [Exercise 13] {#exercise-13}

-In this multi-part exercise, we will incrementally build a robust server configuration using Cloud-Init.
-We use the configuration from [Exercise 11](/chapters/03-working-with-terraform#_1-terraform-introduction-and-basic-configuration) as a starting point.
+In this multi-part exercise, you will incrementally build a robust server configuration using Cloud-Init.
+You will use the configuration from [Exercise 11](/chapters/03-working-with-terraform#_1-terraform-introduction-and-basic-configuration) as a starting point.

 ### 2.1 Creating a Simple Web Server

-First, we'll have to extend the firewall to allow inbound traffic on `port 80`, like we did in [Exercise 12](/chapters/04-server-initialization#_1-automatic-nginx-installation-with-user_data-exercise-12).
+First, you'll have to extend the firewall to allow inbound traffic on `port 80`, like you did in [Exercise 12](/chapters/04-server-initialization#_1-automatic-nginx-installation-with-user_data-exercise-12).

 ```hcl [main.tf]
 resource "hcloud_firewall" "ssh_firewall" { // [!code --]